om2-ws22/website/docs/programming-toolkit.md

 - [Create a free GitHub account with your HdM-email](https://github.com/join)
 - Verify your GitHub email
-- Go to our [GitHub course classroom](https://classroom.github.com/classrooms/114360953-om2-ws22/roster), find your HdM id and link it with your GitHub account.
+- Go to our [GitHub course classroom](https://classroom.github.com/classrooms/114360953-om2-ws22/roster), find your HdM id and link it with your GitHub account
 - [Install GitHub Desktop to synchronize your machine with GitHub](https://desktop.github.com/)
 ```